backstage/community-plugins/workspaces/confluence/plugins/confluence/README.md

 # Getting Started

-before we begin make sure:
+Before we begin make sure:

 * You have created your own standalone Backstage app using @backstage/create-app and not using a fork of the bastage repository. if you haven't setup Backstage already, start [here](https://backstage.io/docs/getting-started/).